 Reflecting market activity through calendar year 2021, FY 2023 Real Estate property values were established as of January 1, 2022, and rose 8.57 percent compared to the FY 2022 level.
-The total Real Estate Tax base is projected to increase 3.10 percent in FY 2024 as a result of expected increases in both residential and nonresidential property values.
-It should be noted that mortgage interest rates have risen sharply in recent months.
-The interest rate on a 30-year fixed rate loan increased from 3.11 percent during the last week of December 2021 to above 6 percent in mid-June 2022 for the first time since 2008.
-At the average assessed value of a Fairfax County residence of \$668,974, the average monthly mortgage payment of principal and interest has increased \$920 per month or \$11,040 annually, an increase of over 40 percent.
-The rise in mortgage rates negatively impacts affordability and would likely slow home price appreciation in the coming months.
+The total Real Estate Tax base is expected to increase 3.10 percent in FY 2024 as a result of expected increases in both residential and nonresidential property values.